 This is another staple of the North Yorkshire walker’s transport itinerary and complements Transdev’s Coastliner services.
 From Scarborough, it heads along the southern edge of the North York Moors to Thornton-le-Dale, Pickering, Kirkbymoorside and Helmsley with summer Sunday journeys being extended to Sutton Bank Visitor Centre.
 On winter Sundays and bank holidays, the service is reduced to two-hourly between Scarborough and Pickering only.
 Apart from that, it’s about hourly for 7 days a week.

-130: Macclesfield – Wilmslow – Handforth – Cheadle – Manchester
+130: Macclesfield – Wilmslow – Handforth – Wythenshawe

 218: Bakewell – Baslow – Sheffield

 There was a time when 218 offered a direct connection from Buxton to Sheffield that itself met the 118 from Stoke-on-Trent and Leek.
-That’s no more and we now have a Monday to Saturday service starting from Bakewell with a next to hourly daytime frequency instead.
-On Sunday, it’s the 215 that you need to use and it offers an hourly service during the afternoon with a single departure in the morning; the latter offers a similar frequency to the 218.
+That’s no more and we now have a seven day service starting from Bakewell.
+The weekday frequency is very usable and the Sunday one varies according to season.
 Even with these changes, it’s good to know that it’s possible to get to Baslow Edge and surrounding hills without needing a car.

-This may seem an unusual collection of services but they all work together with destination displays being changed at Clitheroe without any passengers needing to change buses for a through journey.
-The 180 is a Monday to Saturday operation so it is left to the 280/X80 combination to offer four journeys in each direction on Sundays.
-Other days see a largely hourly frequency though you need to watch the times since departures do not operate at the the same minutes past every hour.
+Pairing these services together will get you from Preston to Skipton and back since destination displays get changed at Clitheroe without any passengers needing to change buses for a through journey.
+There are four journeys in each direction on Sundays with other days seeing a largely hourly frequency though you need to watch the times since departures do not operate always at the the same minutes past the hour.
 Still, it remains as useful a travel option for anyone wishing to explore Lancashire and Yorkshire countryside as it is for generally getting about the area and that is enough to get it added here.

 376: Bristol – Wells – Glastonbury – Street